Lecture Notes in Statistical Mechanics and Mesoscopics

 \immediate\closeout\tempfile

 \makeatletter{} {\ ======= Thermal Equilibrium. (page 2)}

-{\ \bf The statistical picture of Mechanics: } {Random variables; } {The statistical description of a classical particle; } {Dynamics in phase space; } {The route to ergodicity; } {Stationary states; } {The microcanonical and canonical states; } {Mathematical digression; }
+{\ \bf The statistical picture of Mechanics: } {Random variables; } {Several random variables; } {The statistical description of a classical particle; } {Dynamics in phase space; } {The route to ergodicity; } {Stationary states; } {The microcanonical and canonical states; } {Mathematical digression; }

 {\ \bf Spectral functions: } {The definition of counting and partition functions; } {Two level system or spin; } {Two spins system in interaction; } {Harmonic oscillator; } {Particle in a 1D box; } {A particle in 3D box, or higher dimensions; } {Classical particle in magnetic field; } {Gas of classical particles in a box; } {Two quantum identical particles; } {Two quantum particles in a box with interaction; }